sourabh17aitr/Marionette_Project_Todo/README.md

 * Learn:
     * `public/` dir is fully auto-generated and served by HTTP server.
 Write your code in `app/` dir.
     * Place static files you want to be copied from `app/assets/` and `app/styles/` to `public/`.

+    About Application Flow

+    app/initialize.js initialize the app
+    then it go to components/app from where it initialize router in app/router